 Hi there, I am Pritesh — maker of the Gratitude app, a Completely Private Journal app that reminds you to be grateful during the day.

-We were in a constant state of negativity, frustration and anxiety.
-My dad was a victim of politics at his job, my mother was not keeping well, my sister and me were struggling at our jobs and figuring out what to do.
+We were in a constant state of negativity, frustration, and anxiety.
+My dad was a victim of politics at his job, my mother was not keeping well, my sister and I were struggling at our jobs and figuring out what to do.

-We consulted spiritual healers, went through therapy; I personally attended mind power workshops, read a lot of self-help books and even asked for help from friends and family.
+We consulted spiritual healers, went through therapy; I personally attended mind power workshops, read a lot of self-help books, and even asked for help from friends and family.

 While doing all these, I actively started to change my thoughts to positive, to count my blessings.
 I really understood and absorbed the fact that if I keep complaining about the things that I lack, no matter what I achieve, I’ll continue to be anxious or worrying about things that I lack(at that time).

 Because, I was expecting things to change sooner and when that didn’t happen early on, I started questioning the whole concept of Gratitude.
 But I wondered, what is the harm in doing it anyway?
 There’s nothing to lose.

-Right now, I’m not exaggerating when I say that I feel magical after expressing, writing and harboring Grateful thoughts.
-I eventually succeeded in convincing my family too to try and focus on positive, and now after quite a hard time, all of us are doing great.
+Right now, I’m not exaggerating when I say that I feel magical after expressing, writing, and harboring Grateful thoughts.
+I eventually succeeded in convincing my family too to try and focus on the positive, and now after quite a hard time, all of us are doing great.